 - a.
 Clinical records can be kept in either paper or electronic format.
 Any electronic format should be the equivalent of any paper format and should be able to be printed. - b.
-Each patient should have an individual health record containing all the health information held about them. - c.
-A chiropractic clinical record must be made at the time of the consultation or as soon thereafter as practicable or as soon as information (such as test results) becomes available.
+Each patient should have an individual health record containing all the health information ( radiographs excepted) held about them. - c.
+A chiropractic clinical record should be made at the time of the consultation or as soon thereafter as practicable or as soon as information (such as test results) becomes available.
 It must be an accurate and contemporary reflection of all consultations or interactions.
 If the date the record is made is different to the date of the consultation, the date the record is made and the time and date of the consultation must be noted. - d.
 Entries on a clinical record must be made in chronological order. - e.
 Chiropractic clinical records must be legible and understandable and of such a quality that another chiropractor could read and reasonably understand the terminology and abbreviations used and, from the information provided, be equipped to manage the care of the patient.
 The Australian Dictionary of Clinical Abbreviations, Acronyms and Symbols is a useful resource for practitioners regarding abbreviations.
 It may be helpful for individual practitioners to maintain a readily accessible glossary of common abbreviations that they use to assist subsequent practitioners. - f.
 If documents are scanned to the record, such as external reports, the scanning needs to be undertaken in a way that retained the legibility of the original document. - g.
 Chiropractic clinical records must be able to be retrieved promptly when required. - h.
-Chiropractic clinical records must be stored securely and safeguarded against loss or damage, including a process for secure transmission and a backup of electronic records. - All comments in the clinical record should be respectful of the patient and be couched in objective, unemotional language.
+Chiropractic clinical records must be stored securely and safeguarded against loss or damage, including a process for secure transmission and a backup of electronic records.